trevorwh113/Web_Dev_QA_Project/Assignment-6/README.md

      ```bash
     pytest test_name.py
     ```
    where test_name is the name of the test file.
+Or use one of the three following commands to target our sub-directories of tests:
+     ```bash
+    pytest tests/unit
+    pytest tests/integration
+    pytest tests/end-to-end
+    ```
-4. PERTAINING TO ASSIGNMENT 5: In the case of `verify_navigation.py`, one of our tests uses the playwright tool, so you must also install its browsers.
+4. **FOR END-TO-END TESTS:** All tests of this type uses the playwright tool, so you must also install its browsers.

     a.
 Install playwright with this command:
     ```bash